-During our fiscal year 2018, the Company continued with enterprise risk assessment evaluations conducted with Audit Committee oversight and participation.
-The results of the fiscal year 2018 enterprise risk assessment update were reported first to the Audit Committee, and subsequently to the Board for evaluation, identification of matters for additional attention, and overall risk management.
-The Audit Committee continues to oversee and ensure fulfillment of management initiatives instituted to address risks identified in the enterprise risk assessment process.
+The Company periodically conducts enterprise risk assessment evaluations with Audit Committee oversight and participation.
+The results of the most recent enterprise risk assessment (conducted in fiscal year 2018) were reported first to the Audit Committee, and subsequently to the Board for evaluation, identification of matters for additional attention, and overall risk management.
+The Audit Committee continues to oversee fulfillment of management initiatives instituted to address risks identified in the enterprise risk assessment process.